MareiLu/ess-study-project/README.md

 # Research Questions
 What shapes trust in the European Union and United Nations in Poland, Germany and Slovenia?
-A comparative Analysis of political attitudes, ideology and socio-demographics?
+A comparative Analysis of political attitudes, ideology and socio-demographics.

 # To Do:
 *Dashboard*